 Our WP RSS Aggregator site is hosted on the SiteGround platform, having moved it from its previous location at a shared host.
-SiteGround are a hosting company that’s been established for more than 11 years now, they are based in Bulgaria and offer shared hosting, cloud hosting and dedicated servers.
+SiteGround are a hosting company that’s been established since 2004, they are based in Bulgaria and offer shared hosting, cloud hosting and dedicated servers.

 Today I will share my experience of moving to SiteGround, as well as highlight some of the features about their service which I like best.